Sacha Inchi

 2. Valine - Stimulates your nervous system.

-3. Methionine - Helps you get rid of your bodies fat.
+3. Methionine - Helps the body eliminate fat.

-4. Phenylalanine - Most important for your body.
-Helps the central nervous system.
+4. Phenylalanine - Helps the central nervous system.
 Fights depression and chronic pain.

-5. Threonine - Without it you can have liver failure, improves heart and tissue health.
+5. Threonine - improves heart and tissue health.

 6. Tryptophan - Lack of it will damage your sleep and increase anxiety.

-In bold, is what is commonly referred to as BCAAs which just means "branched-chain amino acids".
-These are very important for muscle development, your hormones, and many more of your body's functions.
+BCAAs are a subset of the amino acids denoting "branched-chain amino acids".
+These are very important for muscle development, hormones, and many more of your body's functions.
 It is listed in the infographic above because it is a variable many look at when deciding to purchase a new protein powder.

 You must have all 9 of the above in any diet.